lucasfcnunes/helm-charts/charts/shlink-backend/README.md

 ## Upgrading the Chart

+### 3.0.0

+This major updates the redis subchart to its newest major, 18.0.4.
+[Here](https://github.com/bitnami/charts/tree/main/bitnami/redis#to-1800) you can find more information about the changes introduced in that version.

+Additionally it updates the MariaDB subchart to its newest major, 13.1.3.
+[Here](https://github.com/bitnami/charts/tree/main/bitnami/mariadb#to-1300) you can find more information about the changes introduced in that version.

 ### To 2.0.0

 This major updates the RabbitMQ subchart to its newest major, 12.0.0.
 [Here](https://github.com/bitnami/charts/tree/main/bitnami/rabbitmq#upgrading) and [here](https://www.rabbitmq.com/upgrade.html) you can find more information about the changes introduced in that version.